dcos/demos/1.8/fintrans/README.md

 VPN client output at /tmp/tmpw6aq3v4z
 ```

-Note that it may be necessary to [add the announced DNS servers]( https://support.apple.com/kb/PH18499?locale=en_US) as told by Tunnelblick, and make sure they are the first in the list.
+Note that it is necessary to [add the announced DNS servers]( https://support.apple.com/kb/PH18499?locale=en_US) as told by Tunnelblick, and make sure the are they appear at the top of the list, before any other DNS server entries.

 ### Generating and consuming transactions